tpolvinen/tpolvinen.github.io/_posts/blog/2017-06-20-I-Hate-Word.md

 title: 'I hate Word'
 excerpt: "A much better workflow with Markdown, Pandoc, Zotero & BetterBiBLaTeX"
 date: '2017-06-20T19:02:00+03:00'
-modified: '2017-06-20T19:02:00+03:00'
+modified: '2017-06-20T19:32:00+03:00'
 tags: [meta, workflow, markdown, pandoc, zotero, word]
 author: Author1
 hidelogo: true
 relatedposts:
 ---
-I just hate Word.
+#### I just hate Word.
+Did I tell you I just hate Word?
 My school requires that everyone turns in their thesis and most of their essays, reports and whatnot in Word (.docx) files.
-Well, technically it's allowed to turn in a PDF, but we only get a valid template file in .docx.
+Well, technically I'm allowed to turn in a PDF, but we only get a valid template file in a monstrous .docx with dozens of overlapping styles and settings.

 Therefore I'm testing a few workflows and tools like Pandoc and Zotero for scientific writing in order to
 * do the actual writing in a text editor of my choice